• Print

 This is possible.

-But if you are in fact a micromanager, you started over-managing the day you started.
-You have no idea of the potential of the people who work for you.
-Odds are good you’re treating at least one potential Seabiscuit as if he were a toy pony at the county fair.
+But if you are in fact a micromanager, you started over-managing the first day others worked for you.
+You have no idea what they are capable of.
+You’re probably treating at least one potential Seabiscuit as if he were a toy pony at the county fair.

 A healthy, confident, well-adjusted manager knows their job is to do three things:

-1. Hire thoroughbreds, point them at the finish line, and get out of their way unless they ask for help
+1. Hire thoroughbreds, point them at the finish line, and get out of their way unless they truly need help, or ask for it

 2. Coach, teach, encourage and position ordinary horses to maximize their potential and approximate thoroughbreds in some of their work.